 on LSATs since 2007

-The volatility of this task makes it hard to predict if you'll lock in a point for practicing it; however, the entire task strand of analyzing argument structure is important to complete almost all the other tasks.
-After all, if you can't tell what the argument is trying to accomplish, how can you evaluate its evidence use or identify parallel structure?
+While the two points don't sound like a big difference along a 100 raw score scale, the entire task strand of analyzing argument structure is crucial to use while completing almost all the other tasks.
+After all, if you can't determine the parts of an argument, how can you evaluate its evidence use or identify parallel structure?